Skip to main content

 What warranty came with this installation?

-The install carries our 10-year parts and 10-year labor warranty, and the equipment is also covered under Goodman's factory equipment warranty.
+The install carries our 10-year parts warranty plus a labor warranty (2 years standard, extended to 10 years with our maintenance plan), and the equipment is also covered under Goodman's factory equipment warranty.

 Got a real problem?